Skip to Main Content

 Most people hear “property crimes” and think “theft.”
 But that is a different area of the law.
 Theft crimes, like larceny, involve the unlawful taking of another person’s property.
 What about something more basic?
 What if you own property and tell someone to leave, but they won’t do it?
 What if a kid accidentally burns down a neighbor’s house while playing with fireworks?
 What if a friend of yours drunkenly throws a rock through a storefront window?

-At Black’s Law Group, we know that regardless of whether you are facing felony or misdemeanor property crimes charges, you are likely concerned, overwhelmed, and in unfamiliar territory.
+At Black’s Law Group, we know that regardless of whether you are facing felony or misdemeanor property crime charges, you are likely concerned, overwhelmed, and in unfamiliar territory.
 Picking up that phone and calling a team of experienced and creative criminal defense attorneys, like ours, is your first step towards protecting yourself.
 Call us today for a free consultation.
 Until then, here are some basics on property crimes in Connecticut.

 • Arson